 Children with SEN need provision which is 'different from and additional to' their peers.
 Most of this provision is through the class teacher planning different work for the child.
 This is known as differentiation.
-Differentiation can refer to teaching.
-Teachers are supported in their differentiation for individual children by the information provided on the Pupil Passport.
+Differentiation can refer to

 - allowing access to additional resources,

 - doing different activities or

 - doing the same activity as others but with additional support.